Southeast Business Growth Conference 2025

 Founder & Chairman of the Ike-Elechi Ogba Foundation and Deputy Vice-Chancellor (Academics) of Ebonyi State University, Professor Ike-Elechi Ogba, delivered a compelling keynote speech, calling for renewed commitment to youth empowerment.
 He reminded the audience that entrepreneurship has long been a way of life for the Southeast and that it’s time to reignite that legacy.

-The conference welcomed goodwill messages from government officials who affirmed the importance of youth-led enterprise in national development.
-Notably, Prof. Leonard C. Uguru, Commissioner for Finance, encouraged attendees to stay rooted in their identity as they grow:
+The conference welcomed goodwill messages from key government officials and stakeholders who affirmed the role of youth-led enterprise in national development.

 “Your language is your culture—don’t lose it.
 And use this grant wisely so that by next year, it’ll be tripled.”

 Hon.
-Chidi Onyia, Commissioner for Solid Mineral Development, emphasized the shift from political dependency to productive entrepreneurship:
+Chidi Onyia, Commissioner for Solid Mineral Development, emphasized the need to shift from political dependency to productive entrepreneurship:

 “If we focus on entrepreneurship, the future of our youths is bright.”